 Preparing for Breast Lift Surgery

-Prior to undergoing a breast lift, you will need to go through a stringent consultation period with the surgeon.
+Prior to undergoing a breast Uplift, you will need to go through a stringent consultation period with the surgeon.
 When you first visit, the surgeon will initially take some time to review your medical history.
 This will involve a range of questions surrounding any current or previous conditions you have experienced, as well as any family links to breast cancer.

 Moreover, you should also inform the surgeon of any previous surgeries you have undergone, both medical and cosmetic.
 After this, the surgeon will then proceed to perform a physical examination.
 Notably, this will focus on the breasts and the positioning of your areolae and nipples.